cormiertyshawn895/Retroactive/README.md

 ### Locating the app or choosing a version

-Retroactive will automatically scan your Mac to locate an existing Aperture, iPhoto, iTunes, Final Cut Pro 7, Logic Pro 9, Xcode 11.7, or iWork ’09 install.
+Retroactive will automatically scan your Mac to locate an existing Aperture, iPhoto, Final Cut Pro 7, Logic Pro 9, Xcode 11.7, or iWork ’09 install.
 If Retroactive has already located the app you would like to run, skip to the next section.

-If Retroactive can’t locate an existing install of Aperture or iPhoto, you’ll either be asked to download it from the Purchased list in App Store, or re-install it from a DVD disc.
+If Retroactive can’t locate an existing install, you’ll either be asked to download it from the Purchased list in App Store, or re-install it from a DVD disc.
 You can also find the app on another Mac you own, then AirDrop it to this Mac, or restore the app from a Time Machine backup.

 ![](screenshots/5.jpg)